 Car care and maintenance: motor oil; battery acid; gasoline; car cleaner and wax; engine cleaner and degreasers; radiator flushing products and antifreeze/coolant; rust preventative products

 Home improvement products: paints; wood preservatives; strippers; brush cleaners and solvents

 Other products labeled toxic, flammable, or corrosive; or those containing lye, phenols, petroleum distillates or trichlorobenzene

 For more information on Hazardous Waste Disposal Event dates and times please call the Surprise Public Works Department at 623.222.6000, or visit the hazardous material collection Web page.

 Pet waste carries diseases and harmful bacteria.
 Uncontained pet waste can mix with rainwater and cause storm water pollution, posing a health risk to people and other animals.

 Please be mindful of our environment and pick up after your pet.
 And remember it is the law!
 (Surprise City Code 6.04.170)

 Recycling reduces storm water pollution by keeping these materials not only out of our storm water structures, but also out of our trash and landfills.
-Curbside recycling is available to every single-family residence currently being serviced by the Surprise Public Works Department.
-Additionally, there are several drop-off locations where paper, cardboard, and aluminum can be recycled.
-For information on what products to recycle and recycling locations call our Recycling Hotline at 623.222.6000 or visit our recycling Web page.
+Curbside recycling is available to single-family residences currently being serviced by the Surprise Public Works Department.
+For more information about recycling in Surprise, visit our recycling web page.